 A centralized analytics function—which works across many departments—helps decision-makers benefit from any insights derived from collected data.
 Often, businesses elect an analytics ‘chief’ who manages these insights.
 Insights are reported to a business’s leadership group—which then adjusts an entire marketing campaign based on important information.

-You also need to consider future-proofing your digital marketing metrics and analytics strategy – as new tools and platforms become mainstream, ideally, your metrics will transfer over to them with ease.
-Consider things such as voice search, new media buying, social media like Tik Tok as well as communication platforms like Whatsapp for business.
+You must also consider future-proofing your digital marketing metrics and analytics strategy – as new tools and platforms become mainstream.
+Ideally, your metrics will transfer over to them with ease.
+Consider things like voice search, new media buying, social media like TikTok, and communication platforms like WhatsApp for business.

-Let’s talk Digital Marketing results!
+Let’s talk about Digital Marketing results!

 Start improving your website, optimizing your digital marketing strategies and increasing your sales.